 Oncology is one of the few areas in which NDs are becoming board certified.
 Naturopathic oncologists work in both hospital oncology settings and in private practices.
 One of the most common questions I receive when telling people of my profession is this: “As a naturopathic doctor, what is your role in the treatment of breast cancer?”
 Hopefully I can answer that here.

 Based on current research, the best medical approach for patients with cancer is to utilize both standard medical care from your oncologist and medicine that supports your body’s natural defenses and recovery systems, otherwise known as naturopathic medicine.
-Do you know what actually cures cancer?
-Although radiation and chemotherapy may be an integral part of your breast cancer treatment, they are not what cures cancer.
-They only weaken it as much as possible in order to help your body overcome it.
-At the end of the day, it is your immune system that actually conquers cancer.
+Although surgery, radiation and chemotherapy are our only known cures for cancer, they can have certain side effects that naturopathic medicine can successfully manage.
+In addition, once conventional therapy is over, naturopathic medicine can be utilized to help prevent a recurrence.

-Therefore, one of the most important aspects of my job is to develop a plan to optimize your immune system’s functioning.
-In addition, I also ensure that the rest of your body is working optimally by supporting you in the following ways: pre and post biopsy and surgery to minimize side effects and boost recovery time, reducing the side effects and increasing the efficacy of radiotherapy and chemotherapy, and helping you to better deal with the mental-emotional aspects of breast cancer.
+One of the most important aspects of my job is to develop a plan to optimize your immune system’s functioning, as well as address certain aspects of your physiology and biochemistry that may have set up an environment for a cancer to develop.
+In addition, I also ensure that the rest of your body is working optimally by supporting you in the following ways: pre and post biopsy and surgery to minimize side effects and boost recovery time, reducing the side effects and possibly increasing the efficacy of radiotherapy and chemotherapy, and helping you to better deal with the mental-emotional aspects of breast cancer.
 This combination of naturopathic medicine and conventional treatment helps women fight cancer more effectively and increases their well-being.

 What does this mean for a woman diagnosed with breast cancer?